upvalue/love-repl/README.md

 ### Use

+- Enter: Evaluate line
+- Left/Right: Move cursor in line
+- Backspace: Delete letter behind cursor
+- Delete: Delete letter at cursor
+- Ctrl-A: Begining of line
+- Ctrl-E: End of line
+- Escape: Clear current line
+- Up/Down: Navigate through history for a line to edit

+- Mouse wheel: Scroll through history
+- Home: Scroll to top
+- End: Scroll to bottom
+- Page up: Scroll up a page
+- Page down: Scroll down a page
+- Backtick (`): Default toggle key

-Press enter to evaluate the statement, backspace to, well, backspace and escape to clear the current line.
-Use the up and down arrow keys to navigate through history.
-Like the normal Lua REPL, if you want to evaluate an expression (such as "true" or "555"), you must start the line with '='
+Note that like the normal Lua console, if you want to evaluate an expression (such as "true" or "555"), you must start the line with '=', otherwise it will be an error.

 ### Functions